jlaunonen/mips-linux-uclibc/README.md

 mips-example-linux-uclibc-gcc -o hello -static hello.c
 ```

-Then copy the resulting ELF binary to the MIPS machine.
+Then copy the resulting ELF binary to the MIPS machine and run it.